salinasdata/Azure-OpenAI-Demo/README.md

 Execute the following command, if you don't have any pre-existing Azure services and want to start from a fresh deployment.

+1. Run `azd login`
-1. Copy files to `./data` folder
+2. Copy files to `./data` folder
-2. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
+3. Run `azd up` - This will provision Azure resources and deploy this sample to those resources, including building the search index based on the files found in the `./data` folder.
-3. After the application has been successfully deployed you will see a URL printed to the console.
+4. After the application has been successfully deployed you will see a URL printed to the console.
 Click that URL to interact with the application in your browser.

 It will look like the following: